caspahouzer/wp-cpt-tables/readme.txt

 === 1.2.0 ===

+* Load plugin the right time when all post types are registered
 * Refactoring and bugfixing
+* Added language pot template

 === 1.1.0 ===

-* Initiate plugin when all plugins and themes are loaded to get all activated post types
 * Clear orphaned post_types from activated entries
 * You can activate a cronjob for table optimization in the settings